hamidds/ISND/README.md

 # Iranian Social Norm Dataset

 Welcome to the Iranian Social Norm Dataset repository!
 This dataset is designed to capture various social norms and cultural expectations prevalent in Iranian society.
 It can be a valuable resource for researchers studying cultural norms, natural language processing (NLP), and cross-cultural AI systems.
-This datasets is prestened in the paper "Can I Introduce My Boyfriend to My Grandmother?
+This dataset is prestened in the paper "Can I Introduce My Boyfriend to My Grandmother?
 Evaluating Large Language Models Capabilities on Iranian Social Norm Classification" by Saffari et al., accepted at NAACL 2025.

 ## Dataset Description